5zig-reborn/5zig-reborn.github.io/privacy/index.md

 ### Changes to our privacy policy

 5zig Reborn keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 2 November 2019.

 ### How to contact us